varnish/Varnish-Book/varnish_book.rst

 Abstract
 ========

 .. container:: handout

-The Varnish Book is the training material of Varnish cache.
+The Varnish Book is the training material of Varnish Plus.
-This book is used under training courses, but it is also self-instructive.
+This book is used under training courses.
-The book teaches technical staff to use Varnish cache effectively.
+The book teaches technical staff to use Varnish Cache and the selected modules of Varnish Plus effectively.

 The book explains how to get started with the Varnish Configuration Language (VCL).
 Covered are such procedures to effectively use VCL functions, cache invalidation, saving requests, and more.